 Most of the money I make isn’t because of a podcast.
 It’s because of content marketing usually in the form of writing.
 Even my consulting and influencer gigs come as a result of written content, not a podcast.

 In other words, I have to make a logical business decision.
 If it’s not getting me results and I’m wasting valuable time, then I have to quit a project.
 And sometimes, these types of decisions really are just a matter of doing what makes logical sense.

 If you also just quit a project that wasn’t working, then I commend you because it’s not always easy.
 Am I going to miss my podcast?
 A little, but not really.
-I now feel like I got a lot of time back to focus on things I do enjoy and that actually make me money.
+I now feel like I got a lot of time back to focus on things I do enjoy and that actually make me money online.